polodev/react_native_suggestion_snippet/README.md

 # react_native_suggestion_snippet
 sublime react native suggestion snippet

-Some time Its hard to remember all keyword of react native for beginner.
+Some time, Its hard to remember all keyword of react native for beginner.
 So I made these snippet.
-It will certainly increase the productivity while making reac native app
+It will certainly increase the productivity while making react native app

 ### componet and Style auto suggestion